Acne Treatment in Vancouver BC

 How Does Dr. E Treat Acne?

-With her vast knowledge of dermatology and her passion for curing skin problems with the latest medical treatments, Dr. Ebrahim is widely regarded for consulting and providing personalized medication courses for acne treatment in Vancouver.
+With her vast knowledge of dermatology and her passion for curing skin problems with the latest medical treatments, Dr. Ebrahim is widely regarded for consulting and providing personalized medication courses for acne treatment in Vancouver, BC.
 After diagnosing your acne types and understanding your expectations, Dr. Ebrahim will plan a treatment regime with topical and oral medications.
 These acne treatment regimes will serve three primary goals:

-- To prevent further acne development and control the ones that are present
+- To prevent further acne development and control the ones that are present.

-- To prevent your skin from any new scars or damage and retain its tone
+- To prevent your skin from any new scars or damage and retain its tone.

-- To reduce present acne and its scars to make them less apparent and improve skin tone
+- To reduce present acne and its scars to make them less apparent and improve skin tone.

 Dr. Ebrahim has treated several patients in her career with distinct acne problems, and she is well adept in providing treatments that cater to the severity of your acne type, skin quality, and age.
 Hence, before you look for any acne clinic in Vancouver, it would be more than beneficial to get in touch with Dr. Ebrahim and consult her for comprehensive acne and scar treatment.